Manquia/Distillery/Types.md

 Teir 1.01: Floating Point/Real Numbers
 ======================================
 Floating point or Real numbers have a level of precision proportional to the bits in the format.
 This means the format has a limited precision based on the number of bits the format uses.
-For 32-bit IEE floats the precision level is ~7 decimals (ie. 1.234567) near 0-1 values and gets worse as you incrase in magnitude.
-This means that if we have a number which becomes more precise then 7 decimals durring its calculation that precision will be lost when we store the number back into memory.
+For 32-bit IEEE floats the precision level is ~7 decimals (ie. 1.234567) near 0-1 values and gets worse as you incrase in magnitude.
+This means that if we have a number which becomes more precise then 7 decimals during its calculation that precision will be lost when we store the number back into memory.

-Examples will be for 32-bit IEE floating point.
+Examples will be for 32-bit IEEE floating point.
 Floating point numbers with 16-bit and 64-bit have different ratios for each secton but follow the same guidelines.

  - S <- Signed bit (most significant).
 0 = positive, 1 = negative.
  - E <- Exponent bits.
 An exponent of 0 is the value 127